 However, you will pay a bit more for this feature.
-The cost of the remote control is $39.38, and with the Hampton Bay branding its probably going to be good for the Hampton Bay models.
+The cost of the remote control is reasonable, and being a Universal Remote its going to be good for the Hampton Bay models.

 Sometimes the fan will turn on on its own and not when at the set temperature, other than that it works well at self-regulating the speed with a nice easy display.

 Another feature it does not have is the reverse blades button, which is semi-important to me during the winter months.

 If this is not an issue for you then this is a good replacement remote control.

 This ceiling fan remote has 4.2 stars out of 5 stars.

 This Wink Enabled Hampton Bay 4-speed Universal remote control comes compatible with the WINK automation system to enable you to control your ceiling fan by means of your smartphone or Tablet.

 It features a light/fan timer as well as what they call a Comfort Breeze setting.
 This setting will randomly change the ceiling fan’s speed to create a ‘breeze’ effect in your room.

 You pay for all these extra features at $49.99!